crate/crate/blackbox/docs/general/builtins/scalar.rst

    :ref:`enterprise feature <enterprise_features>`.

-The ``CURRENT_USER`` system information function returns the name of the current connected user or NULL if the user management module is disabled.
+The ``CURRENT_USER`` system information function returns the name of the current connected user or ``crate`` if the user management module is disabled.

 Returns: ``string``